couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ### Step 2.1: Couchbase Shell Initial Configuration

-Let's add the Couchbase Capella API Key and the LLM Configuration. yourOrgIdentifier can be whatever you want.
+Let's add the Couchbase Capella API Key and the LLM Configuration. `yourOrgIdentifier` can be whatever you want.
 It will be used later on to associate an API key with a cluster configuration.

+1. create a folder named `.cbsh` in the same folder, where Couchbase Shell executable will be run
-1. open `~/.cbsh/config` and edit this file with the following content:
+2. open/create `~/.cbsh/config` and edit this file with the following content:

 ```
 version = 1